joshxee/back-to-the-checkout/README.md

 ## Setup and Running

-To set up and run the project, follow these steps:
+For the purposes of the exercise, there are application entry points in the form of unit tests.
+The main entry point is the `GetCheckoutPriceHandlerTest` class.

 1. Clone the repository.
-2. Open the project in IntelliJ IDEA 2023.3.3.
+2. Open the project in your preferred IDE.
+Preferred IDE is IntelliJ IDEA.
-3. Run the project using the built-in Gradle wrapper.
+3. Run the `GetCheckoutPriceHandlerTest` class.

-## Contributing

-Contributions are welcome.
-Please open an issue or submit a pull request.

 ## License